bryanwhiting/blog/creative/poem-the-dove-forevermore.md

     tripping, slick socks
         slipping
     lovey, pants, they all keep ripping
-"Will it stop?", my mind weeps tipping
+"Will it stop?", my mind is tipping
 I love them so, my Adore.
 But I just ask rest, I implore.
 Will I get it?